microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Display folder](./Media/DisplayFolder.png)

-1. Now our measures are in a folder in the **Fields** pane.
+1. Now our measures are in a folder in the **Data** pane.
 This can help us organize our items and promote discovery when other users connect to our model.

     ![Measures folder](./Media/MeasuresFolder.png)

 ## Synonyms

-1. Go back to the **Report** view.
+1. Go back to the **Report view**.

     ![Report view](./Media/ReportView.png)